 The link below is to the City's Drainage & Flood Control Ordinance.

 FEMA recently approved a new updated Elevation Certificate with an expiration date of July 31, 2015.
-There is "Phase -in" period for use of the revised Elevation Certificate, until August 1, 2013, the current form or the revised form will be accepted.
-Elevations certified after that date must be on the revised form with the expiration date of July 31,2015.
+There is a "Phase -in" period for use of the revised Elevation Certificate, until August 1, 2013 - the current form or the revised form will be accepted.
+Elevations certified after that date must be on the revised form with the expiration date of July 31, 2015.
 The download link below is in PDF format.
 It is a PDF form that can be completed and printed on a computer.

 Link to "Elevation Certificate 2012-2015"